London804/GruntJS-Template/root/Readme.md

 -Move this directory to ~/.grunt-init using the command 'mv GruntJSTemplate ~/.grunt-init'.
 -Next move into the directory you want to use for your project in terminal and type 'grunt-init GruntJSTemplate' -Install the dependencies with 'npm install'.
 If you get an error that states 'Please try running this command again as root/Administrator.'
 Simply just add 'sudo' to the beginning.
+-If necessary also type 'npm install grunt-contrib-connect --save-dev' for grunt server dependency.

 *You may also have to install clean-css.
 *For SASS you also need to:
 gem install sass
 gem install compass

+-For future projects all you need to do is start from third step.

 Usage:
 I have everything but the 'grunt server' and 'grunt watch' set as a default task which means all you need to do is type 'grunt' into terminal and they will automatically run.